bhatmagic/cosc2436/ANN/README.rst

 :Authors: David Boyd, Jacob Reola
 :Date: Fall 2018

-This is a vector neural network testing and, or, xor.
+This repository holds the files for an artificial neural network program that tests: and, or, xor.

 Compile
 ========